egamboau/ray-tracing-in-one-weekend/README.md

 The code implementation will try to be very similar to the one in the book, however, a couple of things will be changed:
 1. The rendered image will be shown in a canvas, instead of a PPM file.
 The image will not be printed as a file, like in the book.
+2. Sometimes, the book references to zooming in and out the generated images.
+As this program will not write any file, a zoom feature was implemented:

+    1. Use the plus and minus keys on your keyword to zoom in and out.
+    2. Use the arrows to scroll the images if the image is zoomed in.

 How this repo will be structured
 --------------------------------